Marine iguana: Feeding

 Foraging behavior changes in accordance to the seasons and foraging efficiency increases with temperature.
 These environmental changes and the ensuing occasional food unavailability have caused marine iguanas to evolve by acquiring efficient methods of foraging in order to maximize their energy intake and body size.
 During an El Niño cycle in which food diminished for two years, some were found to decrease their length by as much as 20%.
 When food supply returned to normal, iguana size followed suit.
 It is speculated that the bones of the iguana actually shorten as shrinkage of connective tissue could only account for a 10% change in length.

 Marine iguanas have several adaptions that aid their feeding.
 Their flattened tail is the primary means of propulsion in the water.
 When on the surface, they may use their legs for maintaining balance.
 Although their partially webbed feet often are mentioned, this webbing is very marginal and no greater in extent than in the green iguana, a species that also shares the flattened tail.
 Marine iguanas have powerful limbs with long, sharp claws for climbing, holding onto rocks and pulling themselves forward when at the sea bottom (adding to the propulsion provided by the tail).
 They are buoyant and float to the ocean surface if they are not actively swimming or holding on to rocks underwater.
 However, they have unusually compact (osteosclerose) limb bones compared to the land iguana, especially those from the front limbs, providing ballast to help with diving.

-Other adaptions in marine iguanas are blunt heads ("flat noses") and sharp teeth allowing them to easier graze algae off rocks.
+Other adaptions in marine iguanas are blunt heads (flat noses) and sharp teeth allowing them to graze algae off of rocks more easily.
 Together with a few Ctenosaurus species, it is the only iguana that never has more than three tips (tricuspid) on each tooth.
 Uniquely, the side-tips on the marine iguana's teeth are quite large, only somewhat smaller than the central tip.
 It also appears to replace its teeth at a higher rate than other iguanas.
 As a sea reptile, much salt is ingested.
 The salt is filtered from their blood and then excreted by specialised cranial exocrine glands at the nostrils, expelled from the body in a process much like sneezing.
 The marine iguana's cranium has an unusually large nasal cavity compared to other iguanas, which is necessary to accommodate the large salt glands.
 The head may appear white from encrusted salt.